 CIVIL ENGINEERING CONCENTRATION

 Would you like to design and construct the infrastructure of America?
 Civil engineers create everything from roads, tunnels and bridges, to airports and dams.
-Motlow’s Associate of Science (A.S.) degree in Civil Engineering teaches skills in decision making, leadership, math problem solving, and organization.
-This program is a Tennessee Transfer Pathway (TTP), and is designed for students who intend to transfer to a four-year institution.
+Motlow's Civil Engineering concentration teaches skills in decision making, leadership, math problem solving, and organization.
+This set of courses is a Tennessee Transfer Pathway (TTP), and is designed for students who intend to transfer to a four-year institution.

 To become an engineer, you need a bachelor’s degree or above, but you can still find jobs as a civil engineer technician with an associate degree in engineering.
 Work as an engineering surveyor, inspector, or design technician.
 Through realistic construction-based group projects, you’ll gain practical experience of applying your engineering judgement and working successfully with others.